peermusic/peermusic/README.md

 - [x] Facilitates music sharing via an escrow concept:
   - A asks B which in turn asks C which holds the requested file.
   - B downloads from C and then A downloads from B.
-- [x] Different sharing levels are avaliable:
+- [x] Peermusic instances can be set to one of four different sharing levels:
-  - `leech` and `private` only connect to the users own Peermusic instances.
+  - "`leech`" and "`private`" only connect to the users own Peermusic instances.
-  - `friends` allows connections to instances that were added as friends by the user.
+  - "`friends`" allows connections to instances that were added as friends by the user.
-  - [ ] `everyone` takes advantage of [WebTorrent](https://github.com/feross/webtorrent):
+  - [ ] "`everyone`" takes advantage of [WebTorrent](https://github.com/feross/webtorrent):
     - Locally available songs will be seeded via WebTorrent.
     - Locally unavailable songs that are requested by other instances will be downloaded via WebTorrent.
 - [ ] Metadata about songs is gossiped between all (directly or indirectly) connected instances.